JordyAraujo/JordyAraujo/README.md

 - 🎓 &nbsp; Studying Information Technology at Federal University of Rio Grande do Norte, Brazil and coding stuff.

-- 🌱 &nbsp; Learning about Systems Design and Software Engineering.
+- 🌱 &nbsp; Learning about System Designs and Software Engineering.

 - ✍️ &nbsp; Pursuing IoT Development as hobbies/side hustles.